 Have you budgeted for the long-term cost?

-care, vaccinations, spaying and neutering, toys,
+vaccinations, spaying and neutering, toys, furniture

-strikes, so this is something you should invest in.
+insurance.
+This is definitely something you should

 Have you taken breed into account?

 drastically from breed to breed, meaning some are